Learn about how TransferMate’s personal product works and what it can do for you. Read more…

 Using an international money transfer service is a safe, reliable way to send and receive money locally and internationally.
 You can send one-off transfers, set up regular payments to your recipients and even lock in an attractive exchange rate if you have a payment that needs to be sent at a later date.

 Compared to banks, international money transfer services usually offer more attractive exchange rates, lower fees (if any) and quicker delivery of funds.

 What is an international money transfer with cash pick-up?

 Depending on the service you choose you can select a cash pick-up option, instead of a direct deposit into the recipient’s bank account.
 This means your recipient collects the cash in person from the transfer service’s designated pick-up store, in their country of residence.

 Since the money doesn’t have to have to redirected into another account, it is usually available within minutes of the transaction.
 However, a higher fee is levied for this quick delivery, so your choice is dependent on your needs.

 How does a cash pick-up work?

-The money was available at the pick-up location within 10 minutes, but as a NZD$70 fee was deducted, Michelle and Troy will receive less euros.
+The money was available at the pick-up location within 10 minutes, but as a NZD$70 fee was deducted, Michelle and Troy will receive fewer euros.
 Delivery to a bank account would have taken two days, but cost only $10.
 Troy presented his passport as identification and collected the money.